-Policy 6: Create a collector street plan 6.1: Create a collector street plan

-- A collector street plan can be used as a blueprint for a connected local road system that distributes traffic efficiently and avoids overburdening arterials.
-As subdivisions are proposed, the rights-of-way can be dedicated, and street sections could potentially be constructed partially or wholly by new development. - 6.2: In the absence of an adopted collector street plan, the Collector Street Map can serve as a tool to incrementally create a connected road network.
+- 6.1: Conduct corridor studies on key roadways that will likely need improvements in the coming years. - 6.2: Create a collector street plan. - A collector street plan can be used as a blueprint for a connected local road system that distributes traffic efficiently and avoids overburdening arterials.
+As subdivisions are proposed, the rights-of-way can be dedicated, and street sections could potentially be constructed partially or wholly by new development. - In the absence of an adopted collector street plan, the Collector Street Map can serve as a tool to incrementally create a connected road network.

-Policy 7: Improve transit service Strategies
+Policy 7: Improve transit service.

-7.1: Collaborate with Greenville Area Transit (GREAT) and Pitt Community College.

-- Plan for express service to Winterville. - Improve transit stops and accessibility to proposed greenways and sidewalk network. - Plan for downtown Winterville to connected to transit via a bus route or circulator loop.
+- 7.1: Collaborate with Greenville Area Transit (GREAT) and Pitt Community College. - Plan for express service to Winterville. - Improve transit stops and accessibility to proposed greenways and sidewalks. - Plan for downtown Winterville to connected to transit via a bus route or circulator loop.